laravel/docs/http-tests.md

 <a name="assert-cookie-missing"></a>
 #### assertCookieMissing

-Assert that the response does not contains the given cookie:
+Assert that the response does not contain the given cookie:

     $response->assertCookieMissing($cookieName);